jennifer-magpantay/igti-react-bootcamp-2021/module03-react-II/assignments/expenses-react-typescript/expenses/README.md

 ### Goals

 Apply concepts of React and TypeScript, including DOM interaction, HTTP request, and data rendering.

-Also, learn how to use library components, as Material-UI.
+The following criteria should be met:
+1. Display the records of a specific date;
+2. Calculate the total of expenses of the chosen date.

 ### Status:

-In development.
+Completed.

 ## Tech Stack

-ReactJS, TypeScript, Node.
+ReactJS, TypeScript, Sass, Node.

 ## License